gaurisarin/MovieRecommendationProject-FlixREC/README.md

 `main.py` - runs the Chatbot from the terminal

 ---
+Collaborative Project:
+FlixREC-Movie Recommendation System					                                    Feb 2024 - April 2024
+      ● Spearheaded and led a team of three to  the development of a chatbot using BERT and TF-IDF, enhancing user experience through tailored movie recommendations based on statistical analysis ● Engineered the GUI of 'MovieMATE' using the Tkinter library, designing intuitive user interfaces that enhanced user interaction and satisfaction with the movie recommendation system

 #### General Notes
 * Loading the program may take a little while